fack2/languagesSearch/README.md

 ## languagesSearch :mag:

-    Fourth project with GSG-fake 2.
-    the puprpose of it is auto complete text of languages which store in json file . click the icon to visit the website [:mag:](https://language-search.herokuapp.com)
+   Fourth project with GSG-fake 2. the puprpose of it is auto complete text of languages which store in json file . click the icon to visit the website [:mag:](https://language-search.herokuapp.com)

 ## User journey

-    - as a user im able to search language
+   - as a user im able to search language.
-    - as a user im able to see short auto completed  list
+   - as a user im able to see short auto completed  list.
+   - as a user im able to choose a language and the welcome message will  be translated.

 ## File structure
 - public